ELECTRIC SHOCK PAIN

 Why Electric Shock Sensations Happen in Lyme Disease

-In Lyme disease, these jolts are typically signs of nerve involvement.
+In Lyme disease, these jolts often reflect neurologic involvement.

 Her Experience

-This particular patient had no spinal injury, no disc herniation, and no explanation from previous evaluations.
-Her imaging was normal.
-Her labs were fine.
-And yet, she felt like her nerves were short-circuiting.
+This patient had no spinal injury, disc herniation, or explanation from previous evaluations.
+Her imaging studies were normal.
+Her laboratory findings were unrevealing.

-Along with the shocks, she had fatigue, brain fog, and joint pain — which helped point toward a tick-borne illness.
-She was diagnosed with Lyme disease.
-After beginning treatment, the shocks began to fade.
-Eventually, they stopped.
+Along with the electric shocks, she experienced fatigue, brain fog, and joint pain — symptoms that helped point toward a tick-borne illness.

 The Impact on Daily Life

-Electric shock sensations from Lyme disease typically involve nerve root irritation or central sensitization that standard imaging and nerve conduction studies cannot detect.
+Electric shock sensations in Lyme disease may involve nerve irritation, altered pain signaling, autonomic dysfunction, or central sensitization that standard imaging and routine nerve testing may not fully detect.

 Related Posts